mspnp/performance-optimization/PoorCachingStrategy.md

 # Poor Caching Strategy

-The purpose of caching is to buffer data locally, to prevent the same information from being retrieved repeatedly from a remote data store, and/or to reduce the need to expend processing resources constructing the same items when they are required by multiple requests.

-A poor caching strategy that fails to adequately cache data can lead to repeated requests to fetch the same data from a slow, expensive, or high-latency resource.
-In a cloud service that has to handle many concurrent requests, this overhead can impact the performance and scalability of the system.
-Additionally, if the data store becomes unavailable, then the cloud service may fail when it attempts to retrieve information; using a cache to buffer data can help to ensure that cached data remains available even if the data store is not.
+The purpose of caching is to avoid repeatedly retrieving the same information from a resource that is expensive to access, and/or to reduce the need to expend processing resources constructing the same items when they are required by multiple requests.
+In a cloud service that has to handle many concurrent requests, the overhead associated with repeated operations can impact the performance and scalability of the system.
+Additionally, if the resource becomes unavailable, then the cloud service may fail when it attempts to retrieve information; using a cache to buffer data can help to ensure that cached data remains available even if the resource is not.

 The following code snippet shows an example method that uses the Entity Framework to connect to a database implemented by using Azure SQL Database.
 The method then fetches an item specified by the `productID` parameter.
-If this snippet forms part of a web role handling many concurrent users, mutiple requests might retrieve the same item from the database.
-If the web role is unable to connect to the database for some reason then the request will fail:
+Each time this method runs, it incurs the expense of communicating with the database.
+In a system designed to support multiple concurrent users, separate requests might retrieve the same information from the database.
+The costs associated with repeated requests can accumulate quickly.
+Additionally, if the system is unable to connect to the database for some reason then requests will fail:

 **C#**